‘Catch of the day’: Trump launches new ICE immigration crackdown in Maine

 Trump’s focus on the Somali community comes after a handful of members were implicated in a fraud scandal in Minnesota, a midwestern state where immigration enforcement operations were launched in December.

-Those efforts have been marked by violent clashes between federal agents and protesters, and one woman, 37-year-old Renee Nicole Good, was shot to death in her car after an interaction with Immigration and Customs Enforcement (ICE).
+Those efforts have been marked by violent clashes between federal agents and protesters, and one woman, 37-year-old Renee Nicole Good, was shot dead in her car after an interaction with Immigration and Customs Enforcement (ICE).

 Fears that those tensions could spill into Maine dominated a Wednesday news conference with city officials in Portland.